 Indianapolis (CBS HOUSTON): Just outside of the big three names at quarterback in this year’s NFL Draft sits a familiar name to Houston Texans fans, Carr.
 Derek Carr, the younger brother of the first pick of the Houston Texans inaugural season, David Carr, is most commonly placed as the fourth best quarterback in this year’s draft.
 Sitting behind Teddy Bridgewater, Johnny Manziel and Blake Bortles, Carr has done enough to garner attention from the Texans.

-The Fresno State quarterback confirmed on Texans Radio with Mark Vandermeer on SportsRadio 610 that he met with the team he grew up around while at the NFL combine this week.
+The Fresno State quarterback confirmed on Texans Radio with Marc Vandermeer on SportsRadio 610 that he met with the team he grew up around while at the NFL combine this week.

 “There has been conversations with Houston.
 It went great,” Carr said.
 “Everything has gone good.
 The good thing about this week so far for myself is that there’s a lot of, not attention, but a lot of good evaluations, good reports coming back.
 And people saying a lot of things that would probably shock some people.”